Una Taufa

 Una Taufa is a former professional rugby league footballer who played in the 1990s.
 Una Taufa was a Tonga international and played at the 1995 Rugby League World Cup.
 During this competition, he was a member of the Canberra Raiders side.

+Taufa played rugby union as a flanker for Ponsonby RFC before switching to rugby league in 1991, joining Wainuiomata.
+He helped the team win the National Club Competition in 1992.

+In 1994, he played for the Auckland City Vulcans in the Lion Red Cup competition.